Amaan118/Fitness-Gym_Application/README.md

 **Running the Application** :
+Step 1 - Clone the repo on your local device

-Step 1 - run commmand "npm install"
+Step 2 - run commmand "npm install"
-To install all the dependencies in the package.json
+To install all the dependencies in the package.json.
+A new folder named node_modules will be created which will consist of all modules.

 Step 2 - npm run dev
-Starts the application using nodemon extension.
+Starts the application using dev script in package.json. npm run dev will fire the command nodemon src/inedx.js -e js,ejs,pug